Skip to main content

 The second system uses a ballasted rack that relies on weight to keep the rack in place.
 Ballasted systems are only effective with roofs that have little or no slope.
 However, even systems that are designed to penetrate the roof can and should have their footing installed with flashing that’s designed to mitigate leaks.

-The kind of mounting systems used also depends on the kind of material used on your roof.
+The mounting systems used also depend on the material used on your roof.
 While solar installations on asphalt roofs typically use bolts, flashing, and butyl tape to ensure watertight integrity, installations on tile roofs usually employ hooks that slide beneath the tile to affix the footings to the roof.
 Solar installations on metal roofs use clamps affixed to the seams negating the need to drill through the roof to attach the panels.

 How Many Solar Panels Do I Need?